mariusandra/insights/README.md

 # Insights

-As [our business](https://www.apprentus.com) grew, we faced a dilemma: we had little visibility into our data.
+As [our education marketplace](https://www.apprentus.com) grew, we faced a dilemma: we had little visibility into our data.

 Questions such as *"who is our best customer?"*, *"which target countries are gaining in sales?"* or *"what are our most popular categories for paid leads?"* required tinkering in the Rails console or writing custom stats pages.
 We lost *a lot* of developer time over the years.